 Reliability and Affordability

 Generating units fueled by coal, natural gas and uranium are dispatchable, available anytime.
 Use of these abundant fuels provides reliable electricity and represent the bulk of our generation capacity.

 To ensure affordable generation, we use a mix of fuels.
-Price spikes in any one fuel can be buffered by alternate fuel choices.
-Contracts for dispatchable fuels also can be purchased in advance to avoid supply-constrained price spikes in spot markets.
+Price increases in any one fuel can be buffered by alternate fuel choices.
+Contracts for these fuels also can be secured in advance to avoid supply-constrained price increases in spot markets.

-Coal is used to generate much of the nation's supply.
+Coal is used to generate much of the nation's electricity supply.
 To keep this essential and abundant national resource viable, we are working to advance clean coal technologies and lower emissions.
 Due to its lower-emissions performance, we also use natural gas.
 In fact, in 2012 and 2013, we generated more electricity from natural gas than coal, a first in our company's history.